MrBocch/MrBocch.github.io/content/posts/2023/AnimeReview.md

 - **No Matter How I Look at It, It's You Guys' Fault I'm Not Popular!**
 - **Bocchi the Rock!**
 - **Chuunibyou**

+The anime I'm into is the sort slice of life, not so serious.
+Some people think its boring because "nothing happens", in a sense they are right but thats not the point, just enjoy life bro.